sonaysevik/aer-api/README.md

     - DB_USERNAME: DB Username
     - DB_PASSWORD: DB_USERNAME's password

+To run application locally :
+    - Run `docker-compose up -d --build` to get database up and running
+    - Run `npm install`
+    - Run `node index.js`
+    - If no environment variable is provided default values for env variables are in utils/config/config.js file.

+To deploy the application refer to "docker-compose.yaml" file.
+Following command will deploy database and API project.
+    `docker-compose up -d --build`

 NOTE: IT might take up to a minute for Postgres container to fully get up and running.

+To run the tests trigger: `npm run test`